Consensys/linea-ens/packages/linea-ens-contracts/README.md

 ### PohVerifier

-PohVerifier is the contract responsible for checking the signature of the private key responsible for acknowledging an address has passed the POH process or not.
+PohVerifier is the contract responsible for checking the signature of the private key responsible for aknowledging an address has passed the POH process or not.

-- The owner of PohVerifier can set the signer address responsible for acknowledging a POH
+- The owner of PohVerifier can set the signer address responsible for aknowledging a POH

 ### FixedPriceOracle